The best Spanish wines: our top 10 bottles worth knowing

 There’s no single answer, but Vega Sicilia Único is the wine most consistently cited as Spain’s finest by critics and collectors — it’s been made at the same estate in Ribera del Duero since the 1860s and typically ages for a decade before release.
 For something more accessible, CVNE Imperial Reserva from Rioja represents outstanding quality at a reasonable price.

-Do Ferreiro Cepas Vellas from Rías Baixas — old-vine Albariño with a depth and precision that most whites at this price point can’t match.
+Do Ferreiro Cepas Vellas from Rías Baixas — old-vine Albariño with a depth and precision that most whites at this price can’t match.
 For everyday drinking, any young Albariño from Rías Baixas or Verdejo from Rueda will serve you well at €10–15.